 ‘I was introduced to Alan’s work at the Rare View world premiere recording and was extremely impressed with the mastery of style and range of emotions heard in his compositions.
 To further add to the event, the authority displayed in the performances of pianist Nicholas Young made for an overall outstanding experience.
 I’d highly recommend the works of Alan to all.’

-It is a huge honour to have Paul Whelan involved and to feature on my 3rd album release.
-Hopefully this will help me lift my profile to a wider audience.
+It is a huge honour to have Paul Whelan involved and to feature on my 3rd album.
+Hopefully this will help lift my profile to a wider audience.

-‘Such A Fine, Sunny Day’ World Premiere concert with Paul Whelan, Nicholas Young and Anna Maksymova is on Saturday 17th September, at The Piano, Christchurch, New Zealand.
+‘Such A Fine, Sunny Day’ World Premiere concert with Paul Whelan, Nicholas Young, Anna Maksymova, Rose Light and Megoe Chen is on Saturday 17th September, at The Piano, Christchurch, New Zealand.
 Doors open 6:45pm.
-Tickets are $25 student & conc. & $45 full.
 See here for concert details:

-Nicholas Young will also perform a 40 minute lunch time recital on the 26th September as part of the Christchurch Arts Centre lunchtime series.
-The program consists of Chopin, Griffiths and Schumann.
+Nicholas Young will also perform a 40 minute lunch time recital on the 26th September as part of the Christchurch Arts Centre lunchtime series in the Great Hall.
+The program consists of Chopin, Griffiths & Schubert.